MZ-Makos/MLDL-abinitio-dynamics/README.md

 [Martínez et al., Discovering chemistry with an ab initio nanoreactor, Nature Chemistry 2014](https://www.nature.com/articles/nchem.2099)

 Nanoreactors uses ab initio molecular dynamic (AIMD) exploring reaction pathways by taking an intermediate stance between physically realistic simulation and rule-based enumeration approaches. <bn>
 The pathways that result from energy refinement are applicable to any thermodynamic setting by providing reaction parameters (for example, concentration, temperature) as input vari- ables to a kinetic model.
-This
+Article demonstrates two ab initio nanoreactor simulations.
+The acetylene nanoreactor simulation undergoes the polymerization, while the Urey-Miller simulation generates a complex network of reactions.
+This presents a nanoreactor as a purely discovery-based method to generate new chemical insight into the reactions